Sunday, September 24, 2023

 • Vibration

-Read AlsoOffice Ergonomics | 10 Tips to avoid Ergonomics Disorders
+Read Also: Office Ergonomics | 10 Tips to Avoid Ergonomics Disorders

 Ergonomic risk factors are workplace situations that cause wear and tear on the body and can cause injury.
 These include repetition, awkward posture, forceful motion, stationary position, direct pressure, vibration, extreme temperature, noise, and work stress.
-Multiple factors increases the risk of developing MSD (muscular skeleton disorder)
+Multiple factors increase the risk of developing MSD (muscular skeleton disorder)

 Some Ways to Reduce Ergonomic Risks

 When ergonomic hazards are identified, it may be necessary to redesign aspects of a workspace or employee routine.
 Anything that could cause employees to experience long- or short-term strain should be evaluated and alterations to procedures and work spaces should be considered.
-If it’s determined that ergonomic hazards cannot be removed from a workplace, controls can be implemented to reduce risks that are involved.
+If it’s determined that ergonomic hazards cannot be removed from a workplace, controls can be implemented to reduce the risks that are involved.

 Some controls that should be implemented include:

-Read Also11 Valid Ergonomics Principles for Preventing Musculoskeletal Disorders in the Workplace
+Read Also: 11 Valid Ergonomics Principles for Preventing Musculoskeletal Disorders in the Workplace

-Administrative Improvements: Administrative improvements include changing work practices or the way work is organized.
+Administrative improvements include changing work practices or the way work is organized.

-• Providing variety in jobs
+• Providing a variety of jobs

 • Adjusting work schedules and work pace